LaineZ/BandcampOnlinePlayer/README.md

 Clone repository and open .sln file in Visual Studio with .NET Workload

 ## Building (Linux)
-In this moment linux version is very limited and **cannot** play audio
+In this moment linux version **cannot** play audio or somthing else...

 1. Install Mono and MonoDevelop and open .sln file in MonoDevelop
 2. To fix all errors go in all errored .resx files and remove icons.
 Icons looks like this: